ondrik/ondrik.github.io/_pages/publications.md

 The artifact for the paper is available at Zenodo under the DOI [10.5281/zenodo.7966542](https://doi.org/10.5281/zenodo.7966542).
 The tool AutoQ is available at [GitHub](https://github.com/alan23273850/AutoQ/).

-* Y. Chen, K. Chung, O. Lengal, J. Lin, W. Tsai, D. Yen.
+* Y. Chen, K. Chung, O. Lengal, J. Lin, W. Tsai, and D. Yen.
 [An Automata-based Framework for Verification and Bug Hunting in Quantum Circuits](https://doi.org/10.1145/3591270).
 In *Proc. of 44th ACM SIGPLAN Conference on Programming Language Design and Implementation* --- [PLDI'23](https://pldi23.sigplan.org/), PACMPL 7 (156), Orlando, Florida, USA,